-Another HPM student, who is fluent in Spanish, gave radio and TV interviews, while others provided eye health promotion materials to key target audiences like mothers’ groups and teachers.
+Antoinette Craig, an HPM graduate student who is fluent in Spanish, gave radio and TV interviews on good eye health practices and joined with fellow students in providing eye health promotion materials to key target audiences like mothers’ groups and teachers.
 Their biggest promotion was a “billboard” painting on the side of a local business that featured the “cool cat."
 The local people will see it every day, insuring that the eye health campaign remains in the public spotlight.

 Going forward, the Marymount team is hoping to raise enough funds to return a small group in October to check on progress, keep things in the spotlight, and bolster ongoing efforts to continue the project.
 Dr. Eisenhardt points to the Peru Eye Health Project as a visible example of the University’s commitment to service and to the global community.

 She elaborates, “The University is providing a meaningful service-learning opportunity.
 Beyond that, the interdisciplinary component of the Peru Eye Health Project provided our students with a real-world application of how people with different areas of expertise can work toward a common goal.
 The Health Care Management students focused on health-policy issues, while the Health Promotion Management students concentrated on behavioral change.
 Hopefully, these efforts will help the Chulucanas residents recognize and overcome a health issue that can be prevented.”